 Air cleaners utilize various methods of filtration for neutralizing and cleaning the awful odors in indoor air.
 Activated Carbon Filters are the most widely used type of filter to remove gases, odors, and chemical toxins.
 The carbon that is contained in activated carbon filters is basically charcoal.
 When charcoal is treated with oxygen, millions of tiny pores between the carbon atoms are created, enabling the activated carbon to adsorb odorous substances from gases or liquids.

 The term "adsorb" refers to the process by which the material attaches itself to the charcoals by way of chemical attraction.
 Large surface areas with tiny pores of activated charcoal attract odors, gases, and chemical toxins, and the pores trap these impurities.
+In this process, odor and chemical molecules actually bind to the carbon.
 As the carbon filter becomes full with airborne contaminants, the charcoal becomes less effective, requiring replacement.
 Impregnated carbon filters contain an additional chemical (a chemisorbent), allowing them to eliminate Volatile Organic Compounds (VOCs) as well as odors and fumes.

 HEPA (High Efficiency Particulate Air) filters, by definition, are required to filter at least 99.97% of all airborne particles as small as 0.3 microns, including dust, pollen, and pet dander.
 However, the size, material, and construction of the HEPA filter media will determine the amount of particulates that will be filtered.
 If the filtration media is too small, some ultra-fine particles like foul odors and chemical fumes can be missed.

 To tackle odor control, HEPA air purifiers usually combine the HEPA filter with additional filtration systems.
 Manufacturers like Austin Air combine the HEPA filtration technology with their own carbon/zeolite filter to effectively remove airborne pollutants and lingering odors and smells.
-The carbon/zeolite filter is impregnated with potassium iodide for enhanced removal of chemically reactive gases, providing your home with air thats free of allergens, toxins, and odors.
+The carbon/zeolite filter is impregnated with potassium iodide (in the HealthMate Plus air purifier) for enhanced removal of chemically reactive gases, providing your home with air that's free of allergens, toxins, and odors.

 Charged Media filters are also effective against nasty odors.
 Through the use of electrostatic energy and synthetic fiber filters, many charged media filters can collect particles as small as 0.1 microns.
 The media filter, made from synthetic fibers, is charged through the manufacturing process and attracts airborne contaminants electrostatically before trapping them inside the fibers of the filter.